Biphasic sleep is a sleep pattern. It may also be called bimodal, diphasic, segmented, or divided sleep.

 The article also posed that the rise of the modern work day, along with artificial illumination technology, herded most cultures in the developing world toward 8-hour monophasic sleep schedules at night.
 Before the industrial era, it’s argued that biphasic and even polyphasic patterns weren’t unusual.

-Conversely, other studies (one in 2012, one in 2014) show that napping (particularly in younger children) may not be the best for rest quality or cognitive development, especially if it affects nighttime sleeping.
+Conversely, other studies (, one in 2014) show that napping (particularly in younger children) may not be the best for rest quality or cognitive development, especially if it affects nighttime sleeping.

 Biphasic sleep schedules provide an alternative to the typical monophasic schedule.
 Many people report that segmented sleep really works wonders for them.